Officials: 6-year-old killed, parents hurt after suspected drunk driver caused crash in East Feliciana Parish

 Two adults, the girl's parents, were injured and taken to a hospital.
 Family members told WBRZ they are expected to be okay.

-Officials said their six-year-old daughter did not survive the crash.
+Officials said their six-year-old daughter, Clara Carpenter, did not survive the crash.

 Authorities took a toxicology sample from King and determined he was intoxicated at the time of the crash.
 He was taken to a hospital for his injuries but will be booked into the East Feliciana Parish Prison after he is discharged.